BenKaehler/q2-makarsa/README.md

 [FlashWeave](https://github.com/meringlab/FlashWeave.jl) is a
-[Julia](https://julialang.org/) based package which predicts ecological interactions between microbes from large-scale compositional abundance data (i.e. OTU tables constructed from sequencing data) through statistical co-occurrence or co-abundance.
+[Julia](https://julialang.org/) based package which predicts ecological interactions between microbes from large-scale compositional abundance data (e.g., ASV or OTU tables constructed from sequencing data) through statistical co-occurrence or co-abundance.
 It reports direct associations, with adjustment for bystander effects and other confounders, and can furthermore integrate environmental or technical factors into the analysis of microbial systems.